Listening for the Deeper Rhythms

 Deploying an Ancient Technology

-Luckily, we have an excellent tool at our disposal which we can use solve this problem.
+Luckily, we have an excellent tool at our disposal which we can use to solve this problem.
 It’s the world’s best meaning-making device, capable of conveying information, eliciting empathy and inspiring new ideas among every person on the planet.
 This tool is called story.
 It is as old as humanity itself, and remains the number one way we process information, expand our worldviews and deepen our connection to others.

 At Threshold, we're deploying this ancient technology to help us make sense of this moment we're in.
 We take our listeners on journeys, where they can learn without feeling preached to, empathize with people they didn’t expect to like, and imagine things they didn’t think were possible.
-We transform flat, dry data into stories that live and breathe, and open up space for a deeper, more nuanced conversation to occur.

 Our Guiding Principles